webyrd/mediKanren/pharos/README.md

 # mediKanren Pharos Interface

-This is a work in progress.
+This is a mediKanren interface into the data provided by Pharos: https://pharos.nih.gov/idg/about

 Currently, we only provide tools for converting the Pharos DB to SQLite3 for interactive use.

 ## Setup